 In Nepal the golden rule on treks is that you must eat in the restaurant of the tea house you stay at when trekking.
 If you do not do this, then your room price increases.

-Accommodation around the lower portions of the Manaslu Circuit the Langtang is good.
+Accommodation around the lower portions of the Manaslu Circuit is good and has improved over the recent years.
 However do not expect as much choice as you would on popular treks like the Annapurna Circuit.

-Accommodation in Larkya Phedi is basic as is everywhere else until your cross the pass.
+Accommodation in Larkya Phedi is basic as is everywhere else until you cross the pass.

 Read more and see what trekking accommodation is like in Nepal.

 Working out a cost for the Manaslu Circuit comes down to duration and permits.

 You will need to pay for the following permits:

 - A Manaslu Restricted Area permit which is USD $100/75.

 - A Manaslu Conservation Area Permit is USD $30.

 - A Annapurna Conservation Area Permit is $30.